-In 2013, the city was awarded two assessment grants from the EPA totaling $400,000 ($200,000 for hazardous substances and $200,000 for petroleum).
-As part of the grant, City staff have been busy building the Beaverton Brownfields Program (BBP) to help meet City’s goals and policies to preserve and expand existing development, attract development, protect and enhance public and environmental health, boost economic development potential, and increase property values and tax revenues.
+In 2013, the city was awarded its first assessment grant from the EPA totaling $400,000 ($200,000 for hazardous substances and $200,000 for petroleum).
+As part of the grant, City staff developed the Beaverton Brownfields Program (BBP) to help meet City’s goals and policies to preserve and expand existing development, attract development, protect and enhance public and environmental health, boost economic development potential, and increase property values and tax revenues.
+After the successful conclusion of the 2013 grant, the city applied for further EPA Brownfields funding in the forms of two cleanup grants for the Public Safety Center and a second assessment grant to continue the goals of the first.
 The EPA grant funding will be used to assess occupied, vacant, and/or underutilized brownfields with the opportunity to foster the growth of manufacturing and technology-based businesses and other industries that may already be operating on brownfield sites.
-The City’s efforts are especially focused on properties with suspected environmental contamination within Beaverton’s Enterprise Zone boundary, which makes up a significant portion of the city’s industrial and downtown core.
+The City’s efforts are especially focused on properties with suspected environmental contamination within Beaverton Central and the Enterprise Zone boundary, which makes up a significant portion of the city’s industrial and downtown core.

 Site Inventory/Site Characterization